shahzadlone/lonefiles/.vim/README.md

 ## auto-commands.vim </summary> <p>
 This file contains my vim autocommands according to my preference.
 Here is what they do:

+ 1) I have an autocommand that makes vim NOT automatiically comment a new opened line if there is a commented line before that line.
+This is achieved by removing `c`, `r` and `o` options from the formatoptions by `formatoptions-=cro`.
+---
 </p> </details>

 ---